 Oxford welcomes applications from people who already have an undergraduate degree.

 Applicants for a second undergraduate degree must apply in the same way as other applicants.
 You must submit your UCAS application by 6pm (UK time) on 16 October (normally 15 October except where this falls on a weekend).
-You must also register for any admissions test or tests required for your course by 30 September.
+You must also register for any admissions test or tests required for your course by 29 September.
 (For full details please see Applying to Oxford.)

 You should ensure that your UCAS personal statement includes an account of activities at university as well as at school, and the UCAS reference should be written by someone who is familiar with your academic performance in your degree(s).
 Second undergraduate degree applicants should also send a transcript of their degree(s) to the college considering their application by 10 November.